Posted April 11, 2017

 PDoS attack bots (short for “permanent denial-of-service”) scan the Internet for Linux-based routers, bridges, or similar Internet-connected devices that require only factory-default passwords to grant remote administrator access.
 Once the bots find a vulnerable target, they run a series of highly debilitating commands that wipe all the files stored on the device, corrupt the device’s storage, and sever its Internet connection.
 Given the cost and time required to repair the damage, the device is effectively destroyed, or bricked, from the perspective of the typical consumer.”

 “Scammers are using Twitter as a vehicle to target people looking for customer support or asking general questions.
-They interject themselves into legitimate discussions, offering friendly chatter and a link that directs the target to a Phishing page designed to harvest credentials.
+They interject themselves into legitimate discussions, offering friendly chatter and a link that directs the target to a Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. page designed to harvest credentials.

 On Twitter, someone – or perhaps a group of people – are following support accounts for large financial institutions and watching their interactions with customers.
 Depending on the question asked, the scammers will respond to the customer (usually after the official account has) and direct them to take ‘additional’ measures.